lvdesign/tips/about/index.md

 Bonjour,

-je m'appelle Laurent vignaux et je developpe des sites.
+Je m'appelle Laurent vignaux et j'aime developper des sites.

-je vous propose ce site pour decouvrir des solutions pratiques et inventives.
+Je vous propose ce site pour découvrir avec moi des solutions pratiques et inventives.

-Github associe a Jekyll peut etre une solution adapte a votre communication.
+Github associé a Jekyll peut-être une solution adapté à votre communication.

-Suivez et voyez.
+Suivez et voyez!

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)
+_Hi,_

+_My name is Laurent Vignaux and I like to develop websites._

+_I propose you this site to discover with me practical and inventive solutions._

+_Github associated with Jekyll may be certainly a great solution adapted to your communication._

+_Follow and see!_

+My website : lvdesign.com.fr

 You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)